 - Device information.
 Most social media applications will record the type of device that made the post.
 Computer, iPad, iPhone, Android device, etc. This information can be very helpful in determining the scope of devices that could, or should, be provided for inspection.One thing that everyone needs to be mindful of with social media is the co-mingling of business and personal data.
 Usually this problem is more prevalent in messaging, such as in Twitter, where you may have a custodian who uses the same account for personal (private) and business Tweets.
 Consider that it is not always easy to separate that data on collection.
 It can be separated on searches, but most custodians start having issues when told that all of the data is collected.
 The best advice is to instruct custodians to use separate accounts for business and personal items.

-Stay tuned for our next blog post where we will discuss the security around this data.
+Stay tuned for our next blog post where we will discuss the security around social media data.

 by Greg Kelley, EnCE, DFCP, Chief Technology Officer at Vestige Digital Investigations